sayma-mridula/Student-Management-System/README.md

 # Student-Management-System

-<h1>Student Management System</h1>
-    <p>Welcome to the Student Management System repository!
+#<p>Welcome to the Student Management System repository!
 This project is a C++ application designed to streamline the management of student records.
 It offers functionalities to add, display, search, update, and delete student information efficiently.</p>

     <h2>Features</h2>
     <ul>